-The car insurance companies also have rights when it comes to cancelling your policy, however, if your policy has been in effect for 60 days or more they must show cause before ending your coverage.
+Car insurance companies also have rights when it comes to canceling your policy; however, if your policy has been in effect for 60 days or more, they must show cause before ending your coverage.

 Difference between Car Insurance Cancellation and Non-Renewal

 If you no longer have car insurance, make sure you understand the difference between an actual cancellation of a policy and a non-renewal; many consumers assume their policies have been canceled when in actuality they were simply not renewed.

 The rights are very different in each situation.